bergesinstitute/graf-method/book-5-unit-7.md

 El imperativo se puede formar con las siguientes personas: *tú, usted, nosotros, (vosotros), ustedes.* En las personas *tú* y *vosotros* la conjugación es diferente para el afirmativo y el negativo.

-The imperative can be formed with the following persons: *tú, usted, usted, nosotros, (vosotros), ustedes.* In the persons *tú* and *vosotros* the conjugation is different for the affirmative and the negative version.
+The imperative can be formed with the following persons: *tú, usted, nosotros, (vosotros), ustedes.* In the persons *tú* and *vosotros* the conjugation is different for the affirmative and the negative version.

 ## Conjugación de verbos regulares (conjugation of regular verbs)